National Tax Day is approaching! Don't forget to claim a 30% Solar Tax Credit for your solar system. Read about Solar Tax Credit.

 500-1400 kWh

 Compact refrigerators are small, portable units commonly used in dorm and hotel rooms, offices, or as a secondary fridge.
-They usually have a single door and limited storage space.
+They usually have a single door and limited storage space inside.
 A mini fridge can be a good choice for a boat or an RV.

 Top-freezer and bottom-freezer models are fairly similar in terms of size and energy-efficiency.
 Bottom-freezer refrigerators have an advantage in a way that fresh food is always at eye level.
 Top-freezer ones tend to use electricity better.